gromacs/gromacs/docs/dev-manual/formatting.rst

 |Gromacs| code (C/C++):

 * Basic indentation is four spaces.
 * Keep lines at a reasonable length.
-There is no hard limit, but use 80 characters as a guideline.
+Keep every line at least below 120 characters.
 If you end up indenting very deeply, consider splitting the code into functions.
 * Do not use tabs, only spaces.
 Most editors can be configured to generate spaces even when pressing tab.
 Tabs (in particular when mixed with spaces) easily break indentation in contexts where settings are not exactly equal